Google and Snapchat in talks to invest in ShareChat – TechCrunch

 ShareChat, an Indian social network that added Twitter as an investor in 2019, may soon receive the backing of two more American firms.

-The Bangalore-based startup is in advanced stages of talks to raise money from Google and Snap and several existing investors including Twitter, three sources familiar with the matter told TechCrunch.
+The Bangalore-based startup is in advanced stages of talks to raise money from Google and Snap, as well as several existing investors, including Twitter, three sources familiar with the matter told TechCrunch.

-The new financing round — a Series E — is slated to be larger than $200 million with Google alone financing more than $100 million of it, four sources said, requesting anonymity as the talks are private.
+The new financing round — a Series E — is slated to be larger than $200 million, with Google alone financing more than $100 million of it, four sources said, requesting anonymity as the talks are private.
 The round values ShareChat at more than $1 billion, two of the sources said.

-ShareChat, Google, and Snap did not immediately respond to a request for comment.
+ShareChat, Google and Snap did not immediately respond to a request for comment.
 ShareChat has raised about $264 million to date and was valued at nearly $700 million last year.

 The terms of the deal could change and the talks may not materialize into an investment, the sources cautioned.
 Local TV channel ET Now reported last year that Google was in talks to acquire ShareChat.

 ShareChat’s marquee and eponymous app caters to users in 15 Indian languages and has a large following in small Indian cities and towns.
-Twitter and Snap, on the other hand, are struggling to gain users beyond urban cities in the world’s second largest internet market.
+Twitter and Snap, on the other hand, are struggling to gain users beyond urban cities in the world’s second-largest internet market.
 Both Twitter and Snapchat have about 50 million monthly active users in India, according to a popular mobile insight firm.

-In an interview with TechCrunch last year, Ankush Sachdeva, co-founder and chief executive of ShareChat, said the app was growing “exponentially” and that users were spending, on an average, more than 30 minutes on the app each day.
+In an interview with TechCrunch last year, Ankush Sachdeva, co-founder and chief executive of ShareChat, said the app was growing “exponentially” and that users were spending, on average, more than 30 minutes on the app each day.

 If the deal goes through, it would be the first investment from Snapchat’s parent company into an Indian startup.
 Google, on the other hand, has been on a spree of late.
 The Android-maker last month invested in DailyHunt and InMobi’s Glance, both of which operate short-video apps.